 REMEMBER AD SCHEDULING IS TIED TO BUDGETING

-In a previous post, I wrote about how lifetime and daily budgets impact your ad set/campaign settings and how you control when your ads show.
+In a previous post, I wrote about how life and daily budgets impact your ad set/campaign settings and how you control when your ads show.
 Check out this article to learn more and be sure you’re getting the biggest bang for your buck when it comes to ad scheduling and budgeting.

 Follow these Facebook advertising tips for small business marketers!